StevenGeysen/StevenGeysen/README.md

 reinforcement learning models.

 ## Research assistant
-As of October 2022 I am assisting
-[Dr Xenia Kobeleva](https://xenia-kobeleva.com/) in her research about Alzheimer's disease.
-For the
-[Computational Neurology Research Group](https://computationalneurology.com/) I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/, 'TRA poster').
+As of October 2022 I am a research assistant in the [Computational Neurology Research Group](https://computationalneurology.com/) of Dr Xenia Kobeleva.
+To prepare the analysis of the large fMRI dataset we work with, I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/, 'TRA poster').
 Currently, I am working on a study about cognitive reserve.
-I try to predict the trajectory of Alzheimer's disease based on the cognitive reserve a patient has.
+I try to predict the trajectory of Alzheimer's disease based on the amount of cognitive reserve a patient has.

 ## IT consultant
 By accident, I am an IT consultant.
 You can ask me for help, ranging from